Men, Carry Your Father

 Don’t throw out your turkey carcass!

-THANKSGIVINGDon’t throw away your turkey carcass!A Recipe from Food for Thought Food for Thought by Francis Foucachon “Here, ladies and gentlemen, is an eminently practical book.
+“Here, ladies and gentlemen, is an eminently practical book.
 And an eminently wise book.I highly recommend his book; even if you buy it for yourself and never lend it out, if taken to heart it will be a gift to others.I recommend it because it is full of joy and gratitude.
 It is difficult to find a book that talks about what food is for, and what people are for, that doesn’t become either pedantic or shrill.
-Joy and gratitude are the solution … Continue Reading “Don’t throw out your turkey carcass!”
+Joy and gratitude are the solution to that.
+There is such a thing as good food, what food ought to be.
+And thinking … Continue Reading “Don’t throw out your turkey carcass!”

 Q/A: Old Western Culture Credits without Reading